Eigenfunction martingale estimating functions and filtered data for drift estimation of discretely observed multiscale diffusions: Conclusion

 \section{Conclusion}

 In this work we presented new estimators for learning the effective drift coefficient of the homogenized Langevin dynamics when we are given discrete observations from the original multiscale diffusion process.
 Our approach relies on a martingale estimating function based on the eigenvalues and eigenfunctions of the generator of the coarse-grained model and on a linear time-invariant filter from the exponential family, which is employed to smooth the original data.
 We studied theoretically the convergence properties of our estimators when the sample size goes to infinity and the multiscale parameter describing the fastest scale vanishes.
 In Theorem \ref{thm:unbiasedness_hat} and Theorem \ref{thm:unbiasedness_tilde} we proved respectively the asymptotic unbiasedness of the estimators with and without filtered data.
 We remark that the former is not robust with respect to the sampling rate at finite multiscale parameter while the estimator with filtered data is robust independently of the sampling rate.
 We analysed numerically the dependence of our estimators on the number of observations and the number of eigenfunctions employed in the estimating function noticing that the first eigenvalues in magnitude are sufficient to approximate the drift coefficient.
 Moreover, we performed several numerical experiments, which highlighted the effectiveness of our approach and confirmed our theoretical results.
 We believe that eigenfunction estimators can be very useful in applications, for example to multiparticle systems and their mean field limit \cite{GoP18}, since the eigenvalue problem for the generator of a reversible Markov process is a very well studied problem.
 This means, in particular, that it is possible to study rigorously the proposed estimators and to prove asymptotic unbiasedness and asymptotic normality.
-We will return to this problem in future work.
+Furthermore, in order to be able to assess the accuracy of the estimators, we could analyse its rate of convergence with respect to both the number of observations and the fastest scale.
+This is a highly nontrivial problem since it first requires the development of a fully quantitative periodic homogenization theory and we will return to this problem in future work.
 Finally, we think that it would be interesting to extend our estimators to the non-parametric framework and consider more general multiscale models.